ngrief/Curated_List/Readme.md

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/nathaniel-trief-492a70b/) or reach out via email or phone for collaboration opportunities, consultations, or inquiries about my work.

-I am an Investment Manager and an ASU Bootcamp Certified Data Analyst excited to showcase my expertise in data analysis, data visualization, web scraping, database management, and JavaScript development through a curated portfolio of projects.
-Experienced leader of small teams with long term goals in data analysis and quantitative research.
+I am an Investment Manager and an ASU Bootcamp Certified Data Analyst excited to showcase my expertise in data analysis, data visualization, web scraping, database management, and JavaScript development.
+Experienced leader of small teams seeking a data driven role in finance or technology.

 ---

-## Personal Exploration
+## Python Data Exploration

 - **[FireAnalyst](https://github.com/ngrief/FireAnalyst.git)**:
   - Analysis of California Fire Data from 1878-2023 using Pandas, Matplotlib, and Seaborn.